Rafael-Dagostim/Rafael-Dagostim/README.md

 <p align="center"><b><i>recomend use this page in darkmode 🌙</i></b></p><br>

-I'm a computer engineering student at SATC university and currently working as back-end developer using C# and NodeJs.
+I'm a computer engineering student at SATC university and currently working as full-stack developer with Nest and React.

 <!--- 🎯 My future goals are to learn about front-end development and DevOps, but never stop evolving my skills as a back-end developer. --->